 - In the event that the employee is a covered staff member within the meaning of the Grievance Procedures for Professional and Scientific Personnel (see III-28.4 below) and the issue is within the scope of those procedures, the individual can request to proceed to Step 3 of the grievance process within 7 calendar days of the response at the collegiate/division level.
 However, absent extenuating circumstances, the individual must have initiated the administrative review within 15 calendar days of the discovery of the event giving rise to the conflict, but not later than 1 year from the occurrence of the event that gave rise to the conflict.

 - The UI staff member utilizing the Administrative Review process will be provided a reasonable amount of release time from work duties without a loss of pay to attend meetings under the Administrative Review procedure.
 Release time must be scheduled with the approval of the appropriate supervisor and shall not interfere with the employee's work responsibilities.

 - A UI staff person can bring another employee as a witness observer or support person to meetings as scheduled under this procedure.
-If a staff member, and if such meetings occur during his or her normal duty hours, the witness observer or support person will be provided a reasonable amount of release time from work duties without loss of pay.
+If a witness observer or support person is a university staff member, and if such meetings occur during their normal duty hours, the witness observer or support person will be provided a reasonable amount of release time from work duties without loss of pay.
 Release time for this purpose must be scheduled with the approval of the appropriate supervisor and shall not interfere with the employee's work responsibilities.
 Legal counsel is not appropriate for this process.